LemmyNet/lemmy-plugins/README.md

 cp target/wasm32-unknown-unknown/debug/rust_allowed_voters.wasm ..
 ```

+## Rust: Lingua

+Automatic language tagging for new posts and comments using [Lingua](https://github.com/pemistahl/lingua-rs).
+Compilation steps are the same as above.

 ## Tests

 This repository contains test cases for the plugins.
 To run them install `pnpm` and `postgresql`, with a database `postgres://lemmy:password@localhost:5432/lemmy`.
 Then compile all the plugins as described above, go into `tests` folder and execute `./run.sh`.